IDY10210

 Part 3 Forecast

-Westerly quarter winds, shifting northwesterly east of cold fronts,
+Northerly quarter winds, shifting westerly west of cold front [1] and cold

-20/33 knots.
 Rough to very rough seas.
-Moderate swell.
+Moderate to heavy swell.

 Remainder:

-Rain areas, scattered showers and isolated thunderstorms mostly within 120nm of
+Rain areas, scattered showers and isolated thunderstorms within 120nm of cold

 Please be aware